Male Breast Cancer

 Types of Male Breast Cancer

 There are several types of male breast cancer.
-The most common types are ductal carcinoma in situ, invasive ductal carcinoma, and invasive lobular carcinoma.
 Most breast cancers are carcinoma (called adenocarcinoma), which start in the cells that create glandular tissue.
 The adenocarcinomas develop in the ducts or the lobules of the breasts.
-Other less common breast cancers are sarcomas, phyllodes, Paget’s disease and angiosarcomas, which develop in the muscle, fat, or connective tissue.
-In situ cancer is cancer that has not spread.
-Invasive or infiltrating cancers have spread into the surrounding breast tissue.
+Learn more about the different types of male breast cancer below.

 • Adenoid cystic (or adenocystic) carcinoma